codepath/android_guides/Setting-up-Travis-CI.md

 #### Design Support Library

-If you are intending to use the new [[Design Support Library]], you will need to make sure to include the Maven repo
+If you are intending to use the new [[Design Support Library]], you will need to make sure to include the Maven repo in your root `build.gradle` file:

 ```
 repositories {